Current employer: University of Southampton

 Inspired by this story?

 For more information about studying sociology, visit our BSc (Hons) Sociology course page.
-For more information about our range of courses within the School of Law, Criminology and Government, please visit the school page.
+For more information about our range of courses within the School of Society and Culture, please visit the school page.

 Want to find similar alumni?